elixir-cloud-aai/proTES/README.md

 reproducible data analyses and responsible data handling in the life sciences.

 ![proTES-overview][image-protes-overview]
+* The proTES gateway serves as a crucial component in the Task Execution Service (TES) infrastructure.
-* The TES task are passed through this proTES gateway, major purpose of this gateway is to inject different middleware logic into TES request.
+  Its primary purpose is to inject various middleware logic into TES requests, enabling advanced functionality and improving task distribution efficiency.
+* When TES requests are received, the proTES applies the appropriate middleware logic before forwarding the requests to the corresponding TES instances.
+This middleware logic can include additional processing, validation, or customization steps tailored to specific requirements.
-* The continuously incoming TES requests are forwarded to the TES instances after appropriate middleware logic is applied.
-Meanwhile, the state of the submitted task is asynchronously tracked using RabbitMQ and Celery workers.
-This approach eliminates the need to wait for the task to complete, allowing us to continue working on other tasks while the previous one is still executing on the main server.
+* An essential feature of the proTES is its ability to track the state of submitted tasks asynchronously using RabbitMQ and Celery workers.
+This asynchronous tracking mechanism eliminates the need to wait for task completion before proceeding with other tasks, effectively allowing concurrent task execution on the main server.
-* At the current state there are 2 kinds of the task distribution middleware available in proTES:
+* Currently, the proTES offers two types of task distribution middleware:
-  * Random distributor : This distributor randomly selects the TES instance from the list of available TES instances and forwards the task to that instance.
+  * Random Distributor: This distributor randomly selects a TES instance from the available list of instances and forwards the task to that chosen instance.
+This approach ensures a balanced distribution of tasks across the TES infrastructure, preventing any single instance from being overloaded.
-  * Distance based distributor : This distributor selects the TES instance based on the distance between the TES instance and the TES task input location.
-The distance is calculated using the IP address of the TES instance and input location.
+  * Distance-Based Distributor: This distributor employs a distance-based selection strategy to choose the most suitable TES instance for a given task.
+The selection process considers the geographical proximity between the TES instance and the task's input location.
+The distance calculation relies on the IP address of the TES instance and the input location.
+By leveraging this approach, tasks can be assigned to TES instances that are closer to the input location, optimizing network latency and potentially improving overall task execution performance.
+* The proTES plays a pivotal role in augmenting the capabilities of the TES system, offering flexible middleware injection and efficient task distribution strategies.
+By seamlessly integrating with RabbitMQ, Celery workers, and the TES infrastructure, it provides a robust and scalable solution for managing and executing tasks efficiently.

 ## Installation